 The organization of this paper is as follows.
-We introduce the two channel models, the NBNDC-QB and the Rayleigh DFC, in Section II.
-In Section III, we study the MAP sequence detection of Markov sources over the NBNDC-OB and obtain the required relationships to implement the MAP decoder via the Viterbi algorithm.
+We introduce two channel models, i.e., the NBNDC-QB and the Rayleigh DFC, in Section II.
+In Section III, we study the MAP sequence detection of Markov sources over the NBNDC-QB and obtain the required relationships to implement the MAP decoder via the Viterbi algorithm.
 We further study the specific case of binary Markov sources sent over the NBNDC-QB with memory order M = 1 and prove a necessary and sufficient condition under which the sequence MAP detector reduces to an instantaneous symbol-by-symbol mapping.
 A sufficient condition is also provided for the case of M > 1.
 In Section IV, we present and evaluate the two JSCC schemes for the NBNDC-QB (the SQ-MAP and COVQ schemes).
-In SQ-MAP, we apply the MAP decoding system to a scalar quantized analog-valued Markov source and assess system performance in terms of signal-to-distortion ratio (SDR).
+In SQ-MAP, we apply the MAP decoding system to a SQ analog-valued Markov source and assess system performance in terms of signal-to-distortion ratio (SDR).
 This extends [11] where only binary output channels with Markov noise were considered.
 A COVQ system is then proposed for the NBNDC-QB.
-Similar to the SQ-MAP, we show numerically that the COVQ can successfully exploit the channel's memory and soft-decision information and achieve considerably better SDR performance than systems with hard output quantization and systems that disregard the channel's memory via the use of interleaving.
+Similar to the SQ-MAP, we numerically show that the COVQ can successfully exploit the memory and soft-decision information of the channel and achieve considerably better SDR performance than systems with hard output quantization and systems that disregard the memory of the channel via the use of interleaving.
 In Section V, we numerically validate the NBNDC-QB model for both the SQ-MAP and COVQ systems as an effective approximation of the Rayleigh DFC.
-We conclude the paper in Section VI.
+We conclude this paper in Section VI.